jopaik/network_demos/cisco_ise/README.md

 * APP can configure ISE as an alternative to the GUI
 * AAP has access to device and endpoint configuration, policy and posture state in ISE
 * AAP can pass ISE configuration data to ITSM CMDB
-* ISE devices can be used a a dynamic inventory source
+* ISE devices can be used as a dynamic inventory source
 * AAP is an alternative to pxgrid for provisioning non-Cisco devices

 ## Return to Demo Menu